The Best Ways to Explore Sydney Harbour in 2023

 The perfect day out for budget travellers to Sydney.

 By far the cheapest and easiest way to get out on the harbour.
-You can via credit card, paypass or buy an Opal card.
+You can pay using your credit card, digital wallet or buy an Opal card.
 If you plan your time carefully, your ferry rides could be half price or even free once you reach your daily travel cap.

-On Sundays, unlimited travel on all public transport for just $8.40, to help you make the most of this, we have written a detailed guide to our favourite Sydney ferry rides.
+On Friday, Saturday and Sundays, unlimited travel on all public transport is just $8.90.
+To help you make the most of this option, we have written a detailed guide to our favourite Sydney ferry rides.

 I think the best ferry routes for visitors are:

-- The Watsons Bay Ferry – From Circular Quay to Watson’s Bay, this harbour trip travels past the homes of the rich and famous to Watson’s Bay.
-Have lunch at the famous Doyles Seafood restaurant (or wharf take away) and another great walk out to South Head and the Hornby Lighthouse.
-If you are lucky, you might get to watch a seaplane take off from Rose Bay.
+• The Watsons Bay Ferry – From Circular Quay to Watson’s Bay, this harbour trip travels past the homes of the rich and famous to Watson’s Bay.
+Have lunch at the famous Doyles Seafood restaurant (or wharf take away) and take a walk out to South Head and see the Hornby Lighthouse.
+If you are lucky, you might get to watch a seaplane take off from Rose Bay en route.

 Join a Jet Boat Tour of Sydney Harbour